Refer to the Board's Provisional registration page for general information about registration.

-During your 4+2 internship, you need to competently demonstrate nine tests to your supervisor twice each (not required in the 5+1 internship).
+If you are a current 4+2 intern, you need to competently demonstrate nine tests to your supervisor, with each being demonstrated twice.
 You might like to include all six tests that the national psychology exam curriculum requires you to have detailed knowledge of, and choose three from the bigger list of tests you need to be generally familiar with.
 However, if you obtain enough experience with the six selected tests to pass the exam, they don’t have to be the same ones you demonstrate to your supervisor.

 Note: In your work role you may gain experience with psychological tests and instruments that are not mentioned in the exam curriculum.
 You should always discuss these with your supervisor to ensure they are genuine psychological tests and instruments accepted by the profession.
 Time spent using genuine tests that aren’t on the exam curriculum can still be counted towards your practice hours for the internship, even though you can’t use them to meet the psychological testing requirements.

 Yes, but you must always inform us of any change to your principal place of practice.

 If moving interstate means a change of your internship supervisor and/or work role, you will need to submit a revised internship program plan for approval.
 The supervised practice you have completed before changing states will still be recognised as part of your internship.

 Case reports generally take between 4 and 8 weeks to be assessed.

 Your principal supervisor can request that your case reports be escalated for assessment only if you have met all other requirements of your internship program, that is, you have: